telus/tds-core/guide/design/dividers.md

 ## Overview

-Vertical dividers are used separate content and create a visual consistency that aids the user understand the message.
+Vertical dividers are used to separate content and create a visual consistency that aids the user in understanding the message.
 The system currently includes 3 types of dividers - Wave, Dimple and Hairline - each of which should be used in a unique scenario.

 Wave Dividers are used to break up distinct messages on a page.
 There should be at most 1 Wave Divider per page and images